AyushSharma0808/Sampling/README.md

 ### 2. **Balancing the Dataset**

-- The dataset was found to have class imbalances, which were addressed using techniques such as:
+- The dataset was found to have class imbalances, which were addressed using technique such as:
-  - **Undersampling**: Reducing the majority class to balance the dataset.
   - **Oversampling**: Duplicating or generating synthetic samples for the minority class using methods like SMOTE (Synthetic Minority Oversampling Technique).

 ---